-Welcome Escritori to today’s article: What is Bipolar Disorder?
+What is Bipolar Disorder?

 Bipolar Disorder is a mood disorder linked to hormone/chemical imbalances in the brain.
 It is the Manic state of this illness that causes extreme mood swings and emotional and physical vulnerability.

-Early on, Depressive state is when medication forcibly, like a parent, pulls you off the see-saw, until your brain learns to play equally again.
+When the “I have superpowers” feeling wears off, Depression arrives.
+People mostly don’t actually WANT to die – they want is to stop feeling such crushing tiredness and pain.
+Depressive state is when medication forcibly, like a parent, pulls you off the see-saw, until your brain learns to play equally again.
 It is beneficial to learn your triggers so that you can avoid risks which cause these cycles called Manic episodes.

 Managing bipolar over time requires awareness – a holistic lifestyle change: exercise, routine, healthy eating, occupational therapy, anti-stress techniques.
-Medically it becomes more ‘pharmacy illness’ than ‘hospital illness’ so there is always hope.
+Medically it becomes a ‘pharmacy illness’ so there is always hope.

 ~ Pola ~